The Rich Get Richer And The Poor Get Poorer: War On Wealth

 Gold is money!
 For over 2,000 years, gold has served a purpose as a medium of exchange.
 In the history of the United States, the U.S. Dollar was directly redeemable from the U.S. Treasury for gold.
 During the 1930s depression, gold was outlawed by Presidential Executive Order 6102 (April 5, 1933), making it illegal for U.S. citizens to own gold bullion coins, bullion or certificates.
 Months later, the dollar was devalued from $20.67 per troy ounce to $35 (i).

-Then in 1975, Presidential Executive Order 6102 was reversed allowing the private ownership of gold once again by U.S. citizens.
-Demand grew and to satisfy this golden appetite, the Treasury Department and other Central Banks sold off large amounts of their holdings, plunging the value of gold vs. the dollar by nearly 50%.
-Yet, the inflationary era of the late 1970s destroyed the dollar’s value by ¼ against other global currencies sending a surge of demand for even more of the yellow metal.
-In just a few years time, gold soared to a high of $850 an ounce in early 1980 (in 2003 dollars, an inflation-adjusted high of gold translates into about $2,000 an ounce).
+Then, in 1975, Presidential Executive Order 6102 was reversed, allowing the private ownership of gold once again by U.S. citizens.
+Demand grew, and to satisfy this golden appetite, the Treasury Department and other Central Banks sold off large amounts of their holdings, plunging the value of gold vs. the dollar by nearly 50%.
+Yet, the inflationary era of the late 1970s destroyed the dollar’s value by ¼ against other global currencies, sending a surge of demand for even more yellow metal.
+In just a few years, gold soared to a high of $850 an ounce in early 1980 (in 2003 dollars, an inflation-adjusted high of gold translates into about $2,000 an ounce).

 Volcker’s Battle: The Rise and Fall of Gold in the Global Financial System

-With the global financial system teetering in total financial disarray, Federal Reserve Chairman Volcker led a charge to save the falling value of the U.S. Dollar against global currencies, including gold.
+With the global financial system teetering in total financial disarray, Federal Reserve Chairman Volcker led a charge to save the falling value of the U.S. Dollar against international currencies, including gold.
 A series of rate increases were instituted to combat rampant inflation.
 Eventually, the prime rate reached 20%!
-This resulted in the soaring demand for U.S. Dollars and the gold rally was crushed.
+This resulted in the soaring demand for U.S. Dollars, and the gold rally was crushed.

 The Rich Get Richer And The Poor Get Poorer and price of Gold in London